nehirakdag/Drumduino/README.md

 # Drumduino

-Drumdino is a drum kit implementation using an Arduino shield interfaced with Max/MSP for MIDI sound generation.
+Drumdino is a drum kit implementation using an Arduino shield interfaced with Max/MSP for MIDI sound generation and processing.

 ![Alt text](https://github.com/nehirakdag/Drumduino/blob/master/Kit.jpg)